Fire at Wrentham wedding reception venue fails to douse couple's celebration

 For one bride, take the party outside and invite the police and firefighters to party with you.

-Rebecca and Louis Alexander were celebrating their wedding reception in the Treetop Room when a small fire broke out and smoke began drifting in.
+Rebecca and Louis Alexander were celebrating their wedding reception in the Treetop Room at Lake Pearl Wrentham on Saturday when a small fire broke out and smoke began drifting in.

-Almost at the same time, the Wrentham Fire Department received telephone calls of possible smoke and of alarms being triggered at Luciano’s at Lake Pearl on Creek Street.
+Almost at the same time, the Wrentham Fire Department received telephone calls of possible smoke and of alarms being triggered at the Creek Street venue.

 When firefighters arrived they found smoke in the building and a possible fire in an exterior air conditioning unit.